 To help you decide between the two memberships, think about what kind of items you plan to purchase.
 Unlike other bulk stores, Costco does a good job of keeping the size of items relatively reasonable, which means you’re likely to consume the food before it goes stale or bad.

 As for how much you’ll save on your recurring purchases, that depends on your household and buying style.
 For some, there’s no real benefit in the Executive membership, since Costco is only useful for semi-annual refill purchases like plastic bags, cleaning supplies, and other bulk items.
 If you plan to incorporate Costco into your weekly or bi-weekly shopping, it might make it more sense to spring for the Executive option.
 You’ll get 2% back on all your purchases at the end of the year.

 Costco vs. Sam’s Club

 There are several major warehouse outlets, such as Costco, Sam’s Club, and BJ’s Wholesale Club.
-Sam’s Club is probably the largest competitor, based on number of locations and availability (BJ’s is a regional chain, with locations primarily on the East Coast).
+Sam’s Club is probably the largest competitor, based on the number of locations and availability (BJ’s is a regional chain, with locations primarily on the East Coast).